Evelyn Barker: Northwestern Europe

 The 49th Division landed in Normandy, as part of Operation Overlord, on 12 June 1944.
-Barker was confident about the ability of his troops and wrote in his diary on 2 June "I have a first class party to go with − I am satisfied that my chaps are in as good, if not better shape, than any others....
+Barker was confident about the ability of his troops and wrote in his diary on 2 June "I have a first class party to go with − I am satisfied that my chaps are in as good, if not better shape, than any others ...
 It will be a grim business but what fun when we see the Boche start to crack.
 After all these years of waiting I wouldn't miss this for anything".
 The division's first contact with German forces came near Tilly-sur-Seulles on 16 June.
-Barker"s division led Operation Martlet, an attack to support a larger offensive codenamed Operation Epsom.
+Barker's division led Operation Martlet, an attack to support a larger offensive codenamed Operation Epsom.
 The division eventually secured its objective and fended off repeated German counterattacks over four days and inflicted heavy tank losses.
 Barker's direction of the division during the action impressed his superiors.

 The division played a minor role in the rest of the campaign and helped capture Le Havre during Operation Astonia.
+By the month's end, the division was at Willemstad.
 On 21 September, the division moved into Belgium and liberated Turnhout.
 Barker's division undertook defensive duties and captured the Dutch town of Roosendaal on 30 October after ten days of hard fighting.
-By the month's end, the division was at Willemstad.

 In November, Barker's division was assigned to clear the west bank of the River Maas on the Dutch-German frontier.
-On 28 November, Barker met Montgomery and Lieutenant-General Miles Dempsey, GOC Second Army.
+On 28 November, Barker met Montgomery and Lieutenant General Miles Dempsey, GOC Second Army.
 Both had been impressed with Barker's handling of the 49th Division and assigned him to command of the VIII Corps.
-As part of taking his new command, Barker was promoted to the acting rank of lieutenant-general on 2 December.
-His first action as Corps GOC was to oversee the Corps role in the final stages of Operation Nutcracker.
+As part of taking his new command, Barker was promoted to the acting rank of lieutenant general on 2 December.
+His first action as corps GOC was to oversee the corps' role in the final stages of Operation Nutcracker.

 VIII Corps saw further action during the final push into Germany between March and May 1945.
 Barker's corps captured Osnabrück, Minden, Celle, and Lüneburg.
 It also liberated the survivors of the Bergen-Belsen concentration camp.
 After the German capitulation and the end of World War II in Europe, Montgomery appointed Barker to head the Schleswig-Holstein Corps District of the British occupation zone.
 Barker was knighted as a Knight Commander of the Order of the British Empire on 5 July 1945.
 During the entire campaign, Barker was twice mentioned in despatches.

-Postwar
+Postwar and British Mandate

 On 31 December 1945, Barker was made an Honorary Colonel of the Duke of York's Own Loyal Suffolk Hussars.
 He held this position until 1 September 1950.
 He was also made colonel commandant of the KRRC from 11 February 1946 to 10 February 1956.
-On 5 May 1946, his rank of lieutenant-general was made permanent.
+On 5 May 1946, his rank of lieutenant general was made permanent.